lrspeiser/sigmagravity/SUPPLEMENTARY_INFORMATION.md

 ## SI §7 — Noise-Based Parameter Motivations

-**UPDATE (2025-11):** Following intensive theoretical work, we have identified noise-driven relations that **motivate all five key parameters** to within a few per cent.
+Noise-driven relations **motivate all five key parameters** to within a few percent.
 These are physically motivated constraints arising from the decoherence framework, not unique derivations from first principles.

 ### SI §7.1.
 Summary of Derived Parameters